-For scientists involved in GHG accounting, and NGHGI compilers interested in establishing their own observation-based flux estimates, EYE-CLIMA will prepare best practice guidelines for atmospheric inversions, including all aspects from how to set-up an atmospheric inversion framework, minimize systematic uncertainties and to evaluate the results.
+For scientists involved in GHG accounting, and NGHGI compilers interested in establishing their own observation-based flux estimates, EYE-CLIMA will prepare good practice guidelines for atmospheric inversions, including all aspects from how to set-up an atmospheric inversion framework, minimize systematic uncertainties and to evaluate the results.
 This will be the first attempt to prepare such guidelines and is desperately needed as atmospheric observation-based flux estimates become more heavily used for verifying and supporting NGHGIs.
 These guidelines will be a stand-alone document, but they will complement the guidelines prepared on using observation-based estimates for verification.
+These guidelines will now be written and published in collaboration with the AVENGERS project, who have a very similar deliverable in their project.
 The guidelines for atmospheric inversions will be published through IG3IS and presented at international meetings.
 Through IG3IS these guidelines will be promoted among the international community, i.e., outside of Europe.
 The system of preparing CH4 emission inventories, based on ECMWF's IFS data assimilation system using TROPOMI will be built into the Copernicus CO2MVS service.

-In the last year of the project, EYE-CLIMA will organise a training workshop (in collaboration with the other Horizon Europe projects funded in the same call, PARIS and AVENGERS) with European NGHGI compilers to inform them about the data products and provide guidance on how to use them.
-This workshop may be extended to other stakeholders interested in inventory verification.
+In the last year of the project, EYE-CLIMA will organise a training workshop (in collaboration with the the other Horizon Europe projects funded in the same call, PARIS and AVENGERS) with European NGHGI compilers to inform them about the data products and provide guidance on how to use them.
+This workshop may be extended to other stakeholder interested in inventory verification.